2sic/2sxc-docs/docs-src/pages/basics/app/settings.md

 ## Difference App Configuration / App Settings

 The [](xref:Basics.App.Configuration) is a system Entity and 2sxc needs it for the App to work properly.

 The [](xref:Basics.App.Settings) can contain any information you configure it to have, and the values are only used in the App itself.

 ## Use in C# Code (Razor / WebAPI)

 In 2sxc 12.04+ you should use the new `Settings` [Stack](xref:Basics.Configuration.SettingsStack) object which stacks settings from different sources incl. the App Settings.
 See [Settings C# Docs](xref:NetCode.DynamicCode.Objects.Settings).

-In previous version you can access it on the `App.Settings` [Dynamic Entity](xref:NetCode.DynamicData.DynamicEntity), like `App.Settings.AnimationSpeed`.
-Check out the [App API docs](xref:NetCode.DynamicCode.Objects.App.Index)

 ## Use in Token Templates